bertrandchenal/tanker/README.md

 ### Schema definition and database connection

-The file `schema.yaml` defines the database structure: table, columns types and indexes.
+The file `schema.yaml` defines the database structure: table, columns (and their types) and key.

     - table: team
       columns:
         name: varchar
         country: m2o country.id
-      index:
+      key:
         - name
         - country
     - table: country
       columns:
         name: varchar
-      index:
+      key:
         - name

 The code here-under create the config dictionary and use it to connect